pinellolab/CRISPResso2/README.md

 ### CRISPRessoAggregate

 CRISPRessoAggregate is a utility to combine the analysis of several CRISPResso runs.
-The are summarized and editing rates are optionally visualized in a summary report.
+The analyses are summarized and editing rates are optionally visualized in a summary report.

 #### Usage